suneel0101/lesson-plan/README.md

 - Let's start with a few basic Python problems to warm up and also to get a sense of your Python level

 ## Basic Problems
-1. Write a function that takes prints all the even numbers between 1 and 10,000.
+1. Write a function that prints all the even numbers between 1 and 10,000.
 [5] This reviews FOR LOOPS, IF CONDITIONS, and PRINTING

 ```python